rizinorg/book/src/analysis/types.md

 ### Function prototypes

-Function prototypes representation is the most detail oriented and the most important one of them all.
-Actually, this is the one used directly for type matching
+Function prototype representation is the most detail-oriented and the most important one of them all.
+This is the one used directly for type matching

 ```
 X=func